Tencent/TFace/README.md

 **TFace**: A trusty face recognition research platform developed by Tencent Youtu Lab.
 It provides a high-performance distributed training framework and releases our efficient methods implementation.

-This framework consists of serveral modules: 1. various data augmentation methods, 2. backbone model zoo, 3. our proposed methods for face recognition and face quality, 4. test protocols of evalution results and model latency.
+This framework consists of several modules: 1. various data augmentation methods, 2. backbone model zoo, 3. our proposed methods for face recognition and face quality, 4. test protocols of evalution results and model latency.

 <img src="doc/framework.png" title="framework" />